junxit/us-congress-bills-109/bill.md

 - **(a)** *Lands under jurisdiction of bureau of land management* Section 303(a) of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1733(a)), as amended by section 2(a), is further amended by adding at the end the following new paragraph:
   > - **(4)** In the case of a regulation issued under this section regarding the use of fire by individuals on the public lands, if the violation of the regulation was the result of reckless conduct, occurred in an area subject to a complete ban on open fires, and resulted in damage to public or private property, the fine may not be less than $500.

-- **(b)** *National park system lands* Subsection (a) of section 3 of the Act of August 25, 1916 (popularly known as the National Park Service Organic Act; 16 U.S.C.
+- **(b)** *National park system lands* Subsection (a) of section 3 of the National Park Service Organic Act (16 U.S.C.
 3), as designated and amended by section 2(b), is further amended by adding at the end the following new paragraph:
   > - **(4)** In the case of a rule or regulation issued under this subsection regarding the use of fire by individuals on such lands, if the violation of the rule or regulation was the result of reckless conduct, occurred in an area subject to a complete ban on open fires, and resulted in damage to public or private property, the fine may not be less than $500.

 - **(c)** *National forest system lands* Subsection (b) of section 551 of the Act of June 4, 1897 (16 U.S.C.
 551), as designated and amended by section 2(d), which before such designation and amendment was the eleventh undesignated paragraph under the heading “surveying the public lands” of such Act, is further amended by adding at the end the following new paragraph:
-  > - **(3)** In the case of a regulation issued under subsection (a) regarding the use of fire by individuals on National Forest System lands, if the violation of the regulation was the result of reckless conduct, occurred in an area subject to a complete ban on open fires, and resulted in damage to public or private property, the fine may not be less than $500.
+  > - **(4)** In the case of a regulation issued under subsection (a) regarding the use of fire by individuals on National Forest System lands, if the violation of the regulation was the result of reckless conduct, occurred in an area subject to a complete ban on open fires, and resulted in damage to public or private property, the fine may not be less than $500.